-The master of science in manufacturing leadership is a leadership program for experienced engineers, business, and technical professionals who aspire to high-level positions in operations, supply chain management, and process improvement.
+The master of science in manufacturing leadership is for experienced engineers, business and technical professionals who aspire to high-level positions in operations, supply chain management, and process improvement.
 The program integrates business and engineering courses with an emphasis on operational excellence, supply chain management, systems thinking, and leadership of teams and organizations.
 The program is offered fully online or as a blend of online and on-campus courses.

 Manufacturing leadership is a focused program developed jointly by the Kate Gleason College of Engineering and Saunders College of Business.
-Particular emphasis is placed on supply chain management, global manufacturing and operations, lean thinking, leadership, and decision making.
+Particular emphasis is placed on supply chain management, global manufacturing and operations, lean systems thinking, leadership, and decision making.
 A capstone project, oriented to the solution of a manufacturing or service management problem or process improvement initiative, enables students to apply new skills and capabilities to the solution of a pressing real-world problem, with significant financial benefit to sponsors.
 The program can also be taken on a full-time basis, with several courses available on campus.
 Students may start any term (fall, spring, summer) and complete courses at their own pace.